 Description

-Specify what this policy is about, such a a configuration standard for operator stations.
+Specify what this policy is about, such a a configuration standard for engineering stations.

 Here you can define any specific hardware products that must be used for devices covered by this policy, such as specific computer models.
-If you specify more than one hardware product, a device is considered compliant with the policy if it uses any of these products.
+If you specify more than one hardware product, a device is considered compliant with the policy if it uses any of these products (since a given device can only use one hardware product).

 Software products that are mandatory in order for a device to be compliant.
 For embedded devices, you can also specify firmware versions.
 If you specify multiple software/firmware products, all these products must be present in order for a device to be compliant.